 Your salary will be paid by BACS (bank transfer) directly into your bank account.

-However, for this to happen, you need to give your bank details to the payroll office by completing a bank authorisation form which payroll will send to you; a scanned version or photocopy will not be accepted.
-You will also need to give them your National Insurance number and P45 so that they can put you on the right tax code.
+For this to happen, you need to give your bank details to the Payroll office by completing a payroll bank details and starter declaration form which you can download below.
+Please fill in the form and return it with your signed contract letter.
+You'll need to send in the original, a scanned version or photocopy won't be accepted.
+You'll need to complete all sections of the form and send your P45 to the Payroll office in the EC Stoner Building so they can put you on the right tax code.

 What happens if my bank details change?